reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_05.md

       ![11](./Images/existing_notebook.png)

-3. Select the existing cell in the notebook, which contains some simple code, and then rerun the code with the following as shown in the screenshot below:
+3. Select the existing cell in the notebook, which contains some simple code, and then **Rerun** these two codes with the following as shown in the screenshot below:

       ![.](./Images/outputs.png)